Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 2. Recovery Is Built In.
 This means setbacks hurt, but they don’t permanently weaken you.
 Can you reliably restore your heroic capability without lasting degradation?
 Some systems impose permanent stat loss or lasting injuries; heroic systems make sure that recovery brings you back to baseline.
 This sustains consistent heroic capability across a campaign rather than a death spiral.

 3. You Outgrow Threats.
 As you advance, earlier threats get less dangerous—not just easier to handle, but less likely to kill you.
 Does advancement make you harder to kill, so old dangers fade?
-A power curve can mean more HP, better defenses, new abilities, or broader authority.
+A power curve can mean things like more HP, better defenses, new abilities, or broader authority.

 4. Bad Luck Can’t Erase You.
 Bad dice rolls can create tension, but can’t permanently wreck your character.
 Does the system itself limit how badly a single bad roll can hurt you?
 Table caution doesn’t count here, the rules need some built-in protection against really bad luck.